Leopard Gecko

 These are the classic beginner lizard, and were one of the first reptiles to be bred in many different colours and patterns – known as ‘morphs’.

 The leopard gecko is found in south-Asian Afghanistan, Pakistan, north-west India, and some parts of Iran, in dry, arid areas.
 This includes rocky, dry grasslands, stony deserts, and dry scrubland.
+They will benefit from an arid environment but offering a humid hide to ensure they can shed well, Coconut fibre is the best substrate to use in the humid hide as it holds moisture well.
 The night time temperatures in these areas can drop very low in the winter, going below 10ºc and driving them underground to wait until warmer weather returns, living on the fat stored in their broad tails.
 When they are above ground, their markings and skin texture camouflage them to escape predators.

 They can detach their tails in order to escape predators, a process called autotomy.
 The detached tail continues to wriggle and jump for up to 30 minutes – a gruesome spectacle, but one which enables the gecko to make good its escape.
 In captivity the commonest reasons for tail loss are fighting with cage mates, breeding disagreements, and being shut in the vivarium door!